 Online application: (will be available shortly)

-- "Authorized translator for the courts, public prosecutor's offices and notaries of the Free Hanseatic City of Bremen for (specify the language for which you are authorized)" or "Authorized translator for the courts, public prosecutor's offices and notaries of the Free Hanseatic City of Bremen for (specify the language for which you are authorized)
+- "Translator authorized for the courts, public prosecutor's offices and notaries of the Free Hanseatic City of Bremen for (specify the language for which they are authorized)" or "Translator authorized for the courts, public prosecutor's offices and notaries of the Free Hanseatic City of Bremen for (specify the language for which they are authorized)".

 - "Generally sworn interpreter for (specify the language for which they are sworn) for the public prosecutor's offices and notaries of the Free Hanseatic City of Bremen" or "Generally sworn interpreter for (specify the language for which they are sworn) for the public prosecutor's offices and notaries of the Free Hanseatic City of Bremen"

-- The right to invoke the authorization or general swearing-in ends after 5 years.
+The right to invoke the general swearing-in ends after 5 years.

 Necessary Documents